 Jesus makes a statement about the hot and cold of Laodicea that apparently does not sit well with some.
 Dr. Chip Bennett is lead "pastor" for Grace Community Church in Sarasota, FL.
 In a recent video, he counsels his followers regarding a new revelation he has had regarding the hot [more]

 The once saved always saved doctrine (e.g. OSAS) teaches that once someone has been saved they can never fall away or "fall from grace."
 This argument usually stems from an absolute position regarding God's sovereignty.
-The reasoning goes: If God is sovereign (which He is), and God wants all to [more]
+The reasoning goes something like: If God is sovereign (which He is), and God wants [more]

 Defining salvation according to the Bible is yet another instance in which simply getting out a dictionary or "going to the Greek" is useless.
 Knowing the Greek word for "salvation" ("soteria" - rescue or safety either physically or morally, deliverance, preservation) doesn't really help.
 Understanding salvation according to the Bible [more]